SnootyMonkey/Falkland-CMS/README.md

 ### What's a Curation Management Sysytem?

-Traditionally a CMS or [WCMS (web content management system)](http://en.wikipedia.org/wiki/Web_content_management_system) is a system for publishing website content.
+A traditonal CMS or [WCMS (web content management system)](http://en.wikipedia.org/wiki/Web_content_management_system) is a system for publishing website content.
 Key foundational features of a WCMS are:

 * separation of content and presentation - managing the data in the system separately from how it looks when its presented
 * easy editing of content, usually through an administrative web UI
 * collaboration of multiple content authors
 * templates to take the data in the system and present it as web content, typically HTML

-Falkland CMS has these foundational capabilities, but is not nearly as focused on the creation of *new* content as is a traditional WCMS.
+Falkland CMS has these foundational capabilities, but is not focused on the creation of *new* content.
 Instead, Falkland CMS is used for collecting, curating and exhibiting existing content.

-Because of this difference of focus, the acronym that is used for Falkland CMS is Curation Management System (CMS).
+Because of this difference of focus, the acronym that is used for Falkland CMS is Curation Management System.

 ### Why use Falkland CMS?